Destinations Greece Athens

 Book at marriott.com ↗

 Next door to the Grande Bretagne on Syntagma, also Marriott Luxury Collection — but smaller (102 rooms) and quieter.
-Originally built as a residence-hotel in 1936; the design is more residential and personal than the grand GB.
+A 1930s Syntagma landmark with older royal-residence roots, it feels more residential and personal than the grand GB.
 The Tudor Hall rooftop restaurant has the same Acropolis view as next door, often with better availability.
-The Penthouse Suite — 350 m² with a private Acropolis-view plunge pool — is the most-talked-about hotel room in the city.
+The Penthouse Suite — 350 m² on the top floor, with a private Acropolis-view pool and terrace — is the most-talked-about hotel room in the city.

 What it's known for